 Kuo said that with the exception of eastern Taiwan, much of the rest of the country, including northern, central, and southern Taiwan record annual average concentrations exceed the annual standard of 15 micrograms per cubic meter, with air quality in central and southern Taiwan in most urgent need of attention.

-Kuo noted that the Air Quality Health Index (AQHI), which considers the simultaneous exposure of multiple pollutants and their health effects, has been development and will better explain the health effects on the elderly than the current Air Quality Index (AQI).
+Kuo noted that the Air Quality Health Index (AQHI), which considers the simultaneous exposure of multiple pollutants and their health effects, is under development and will better explain the health effects on the elderly than the current Air Quality Index (AQI).